soft-matter/pims_nd2/README.md

 Dependencies
 ------------

-This reader is based on `pims.FramesSequenceND`, which is available from pims version 0.3.0.
-Apart from [pims](https://github.com/soft-matter/pims) there are no extra dependencies.
+This reader requires [pims](https://github.com/soft-matter/pims) version 0.3.0.

 Examples
 --------

 The following code opens a movie file and displays a frame.
-Frames are only actually read when necessary.
+Note that frames are only actually read when necessary:

     from pims import ND2_Reader
     frames = ND2_Reader('some_movie.nd2')
     frames[82]  # display frame 82
+    frames.close()

 The following code opens the multidimensional demo file included in the package and iterates through the first 3 frames.
-Note in the first lines, we tell the reader which axis to iterate over and which axes to include in one frame.
-Also we select the first channel for reading.
+Note that we use a context manager here.
+We tell the reader which axis to iterate over and which axes to include in one frame.
+Also we select which channel to read.

     from pims import ND2_Reader
     with ND2_Reader('cluster.nd2') as frames: